-State Fair Entries - 2 entries from 50130, 50131; and 1 entry from 50133.
-All Aerospace classes are premium eligible.
+State Fair Entries - 2 entries from 50130, 50131 All Aerospace classes are premium eligible.

-- Model Rocketry: (Publications include: Lift Off, Reaching New Heights, & Pilot In Command)

-Exhibit one model rocket assembled or made by the member.
+- 50130 Model Rocketry: (Publications include: Lift Off, Reaching New Heights, & Pilot In Command) Exhibit one model rocket assembled or made by the member.
 The exhibit will be a static display.
 The model rocket should be in good flying condition.
 DO NOT include the rocket engine with your exhibit.
-The rockets will not be launched.
-Attach the printed directions for construction of the rocket if any were used. - 50131 Aerospace Display: (Publications include: Lift Off, Reaching New Heights, & Pilot In Command) Prepare a display related to the aerospace project which does not fit in the model rocketry class.
-The exhibit may include, but isn't limited to, original works, objects, demonstrations, digital presentations, programs, websites, games, apps, performances, or posters which you have made.
+The rocket will not be launched.
+Attach the printed directions for construction of the rocket if any were used. - 50131 Aerospace Display: (Publications include: Lift Off, Reaching New Heights, & Pilot In Command)

+Prepare a display related to the aerospace project that does not fit in the model rocketry class.
+The exhibit may include, but isn't limited to, original works, objects, demonstrations, digital presentations, programs, websites, games, apps, performances, or posters that you have made.
 Choose whatever method best shows what you've learned.
 You must furnish any equipment you need for your exhibit.
 Internet service will not be provided for the exhibit.
 All exhibits must include something visual, such as a printed copy of a digital presentation, which will remain on display during the exhibition.
-Electronic equipment will only be used during your personal judging time and will not remain on display during the entire exhibit period. - 50133 Aerospace Ready4Life Challenge: (Open to 11-18 year-olds enrolled in any Aerospace project.)
-See the general project rules for class information.
+Electronic equipment will only be used during your personal judging time and will not remain on display during the entire exhibit period.